 UB is more than a place to live.
-It’s a community where you belong.
-We are proud to offer a safe, supportive and comfortable living environment where students are encouraged to appreciate diversity, act with civility and treat others with dignity at all times.
+It’s a safe, supportive and diverse community where students are encouraged treat others with dignity at all times

 We believe in building strong communities—in every complex, in every building and on every floor.
 Here, you have rights and responsibilities that we have purposefully designed to help you develop the skills and attitudes that will make you a positive, productive member of society.

 UB is proud to be among the most internationalized universities in the country and offers many programs designed to help celebrate that diversity—starting in our residence halls and apartments.
 Our inclusive environment is home to students from more than 115 countries, representing a diversity of gender, race, ethnicity, age, religion, sexual orientation, values and perspectives.
 We’re here to help promote tolerance, guide students in building new relationships, and create a climate that raises awareness, knowledge and respect for all.